 Adapters are NOT Bidirectional in Most Cases

-Interface adapters are not bidirectional meaning they cannot work the other way around.
+Interface adapters are not bidirectional, meaning they cannot work the other way around.

-Basically, if you have an HDMI-to-VGA adapter or an HDMI-to-DVI adapter, it will take a signal from an HDMI SOURCE (Laptop, Desktop) and switch it into VGA or DVI on the other hand (connected to monitor).
+If you have an HDMI-to-VGA adapter or an HDMI-to-DVI adapter, it will take a signal from an HDMI SOURCE (Laptop, Desktop) and switch it into VGA or DVI on the other hand (connected to monitor).

 HDMI Adapters DO NOT Work For Gaming Consoles Generally Out of the Box